JRomatowski/flute-practice-app/README.md

 - Display data in history page as a list

-## v.04 (Practice Journal - User Authentication and Hosting)
+## v.4 - MVP (Practice Journal - User Authentication and Hosting)

 - Incorporate user authentication
 - Host frontend on Netlify
+- Re Host backend
+- Connect front end to back end with new live heroku link

+## v.5 - (Practice Journal - Data display update)

+- Make the data display in a any chart at all
+- Styling for all buttons

-## v.05 (Practice Journal - Instruments, Practice Types, Frontend update)
+## v.6 (Practice Journal - Instruments, Practice Types, Frontend update)

 - Update model Practice_session
 	- Instrument (Flute, Piccolo, Baroque Flute, Classical Flute)